Course Catalog

 Screenshot of the Course Catalog highlighting four fields locked for editing.
 Course Catalog - Fields Locked for Editing

-Changes can be made to those fields on the Course Master Detail (first image below), but once they are pushed to courses, those fields CANNOT be modified on the Course Information editor (second image below).
+Changes can be made to those fields on the Course Master Detail (lef image below), but once they are pushed to courses, those fields CANNOT be modified on the Course Information editor (right image below).

 Create a New Course Master from the Course Catalog